-COVID-19 Update: Customized Closings with your Safety in Mind May 24th, 2021 The health and safety of our staff and clients have been and will continue to be a top priority here at TitleSmart.
-With that being said, we wanted to update all of you on our new company guidelines going forward Take Personal … Read More
+COVID-19 Update: Customized Closings with your Safety in Mind July 26th, 2021 The health and safety of our staff and clients have been and will continue to be a top priority here at TitleSmart.
+With that being said, we wanted to update all of you on our new company guideline going forward: since the mask … Read More

 iBuyers are increasing their market share in some U.S. markets, finds a new Redfin analysis. iBuyers purchased 3.1 percent of homes in 18 markets during the third quarter of 2019.
 This figure marked a 1.6 percent increase in the market share for iBuyers since a year earlier.
 Read the full story here.